braindef/word-stats/readme.txt

 **Do the tests really reflect how easy is the text?**

 They try to reflect how easy the text is to read.
 You can write an article about relativity in simple English and it will be rated as low level.
-Also, poor writing skills can cheat the indexes; for example by abusing periods or commas.

-**The readability index column doesn't show any value after installing the plugin**

-The values are cached once each post is saved.
-A feature to recalculate all manually is already in the To Do list.

 = About the live stats =